A student will be immediately and automatically dismissed from the program upon the occurrence of any one of the following events:

 - The student is officially notified of a third academic probationary event.

 A dismissed student who wishes to be considered for reinstatement must communicate this intent in writing to the Assistant/Associate Dean for Academic Affairs within 10 working days of the date on which the written notification of dismissal was sent.
-Electronic notification of dismissal and the intent to appeal for reinstatement is permitted.
-The dismissed student appealing for reinstatement has the right to attend classes and exercise the privileges of all other students pending the outcome of the appeal except when prohibited by department policy or in cases where there are reasons relating to the physical or emotional welfare of the student or of others, or reasons involving the safety of persons or property.
+Dismissal notice and the intent to appeal for reinstatement is permitted via electronic notification.
+The dismissed student appealing for reinstatement has the right, but not the obligation to continue to attend classes and exercise the privileges of all other students pending the outcome of the appeal except when prohibited by department policy or in cases where there are reasons relating to the physical or emotional welfare of the student or of others, or reasons involving the safety of persons or property.
 The decision on student status will be made by the Assistant/Associate Dean for Academic Affairs.

 The dismissed student petitioning for reinstatement will make a written and oral appeal to the Pharmacy Reinstatement Appeals Committee (Pharmacy) or the program faculty (Occupational therapy and Physical Therapy).
 The reinstatement hearing will be held as soon as possible after notification of dismissal.
 Scheduling will take into account the time needed for the dismissed student to prepare required written and oral statements.
 The dismissed student may have a support person present during their appeal, but that individual may not address the Committee/program faculty unless invited to do so by the presiding administrator.
 The dismissed student may also provide written statements of support by appropriate individuals (e.g., teachers, counselors, advisors) with the materials submitted prior to the hearing.
 These materials shall be submitted to the Assistant/Associate Dean for Academic Affairs, who will then forward them to the Committee/program faculty no later than 48 hours before the hearing is to take place.